-During our testing of the Office's controls over access provisioning, we noted instances where the Office:
+During our testing of the Office's controls over access provisioning, we noted the Office:

-- Had not established policies and procedures documenting requirements for reviewing security logging reports for the network or their various applications. - Had not established policies and procedures documenting the process for terminating external users' access. - Did not document its review of mainframe security violation reports. - Did not document approval for users' access to applications. - Did not timely terminate separated users' access. - Did not conduct a periodic review of users' access to the environment and applications.
+- Had not established policies and procedures documenting requirements for reviewing security reports for the network or all applications. - Had not established policies and procedures documenting the process for terminating external users' access. - Did not document its review of mainframe security violation reports. - Did not conduct timely reviews of the network and mainframe environments security violation reports. - Did not conduct security logging for all applications. - Did not document approval for users' access to applications. - Did not timely terminate separated users' access or have a designated timeframe for which access was to be revoked. - Did not provide documentation demonstrating separated users' access had been revoked. - Did not conduct a periodic review of users' access to the network and mainframe environment and applications.